Pronwan/rustplus-desktop/README.md

 7. **If the FCM Listener won't start**

-   - you can do it manually through PowerShell.
+   - Do it manually through PowerShell.

-   a) Open PowerShell,
+   - Open PowerShell,
-   b) go to your installation folder (e.g. -> a: -> cd programs -> cd RustPlusDesk)
+   - Go to your installation folder (e.g. -> a: -> cd programs -> cd RustPlusDesk)
-   c) Then copy paste this Power Shell code to the console.
-This should pair manually and open a popup in browser:
+   - Then copy paste this Power Shell code to the console.
+(Press enter twice) This should pair manually and open a popup in browser:

 $node = ".\runtime\node-win-x64\node.exe"
 $cli  = "$env:LOCALAPPDATA\RustPlusDesk\runtime\rustplus-cli\node_modules\@liamcottle\rustplus.js\cli\index.js"